Soesah/node-classloader/readme.md

 # Node ClassLoader

-This is a Javascript classloader that converts easy to read (and valid) Javascript in functioning and executable Javascript.
+This is a JavaScript classloader that converts easy-to-read (and valid) JavaScript with a Class structure in functioning and executable JavaScript.

-The classloader uses a php script to output the compiled code as Javascript to the browser.
-I didn't feel like using a NodeJS server for that.
-The php calls does a command line call to NodeJS to run the Classloader.
+The classloader can be used through a php script to output the compiled code as JavaScript to the browser.
+The php does a command line call to NodeJS to run the Classloader with the proper arguments.

-The Classloader parses the original Javascript.
-Resolves dependencies and finally writes the output.
+The Classloader parses the original JavaScript, resolves dependencies and finally writes the output.
 The Classloader compiles classes that follow the format below.

 ## Configuration

 <code>classloader.php</code> contains two variables, path and package.
 Path is configured in classloader and refers to the source directory that the Classloader will scan for classes.
-The default for this is '<i>source</i>' Package refers to a the package name.
+The default for this is '<i>source</i>' Package refers to the package name.
 You can load smaller packages from the source.
-The default is '<i>com</i>'.

 Below you can find how to write a class, and what the Classloader does with it.